dream-lab/pagoda/README.md

 ### Usage
 **Generate ONNX Models**
-Use the create_onnx_models.ipynb Jupyter notebook to export the supported PyTorch models to the ONNX format.
-The models will be saved in the onnx_models/ directory.
+Use the `create_onnx_models.ipynb` Jupyter notebook to export the supported PyTorch models to the ONNX format.
+The models will be saved in the `onnx_models/` directory.

 **Run Performance Analysis**
-The inference_automation.sh script automates the process of profiling models using NCU.
-This script is configured to profile models with different batch sizes and save the results in the runtime_data/ncu_work/ directory.
+The `inference_automation.sh` script automates the process of profiling models using NCU.
+This script is configured to profile models with different batch sizes and save the results in the `runtime_data/ncu_work/` directory.

 **Post-processing and Visualization**
 The collected NCU data can be analyzed and visualized using the provided Jupyter notebooks.

-ncu-files-analysis.ipynb: Provides a detailed breakdown of kernel-level performance.
+`ncu-files-analysis.ipynb`: Provides a detailed breakdown of kernel-level performance.

-roofline_batch_size_expt.ipynb: Contains scripts to analyze performance across different batch sizes and generate roofline plots.
+`roofline_batch_size_expt.ipynb`: Contains scripts to analyze performance across different batch sizes and generate roofline plots.

-### Contributing
-We welcome contributions!
-Please feel free to open an issue or submit a pull request.

 ### License
 This project is licensed under the Apache License.